bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 - A. Move green password / downgrade protection jumper to Bootblock pins (E14 BB).
 Move the ME FDO jumper from its current 2 pins to the other enabled write position.
 - B. Boot to DOS using the USB stick.
 - C. Back up your current BIOS chip as instructed above, you must do this by running [cd IMET8; backup 11] command.
 A single BIOS file backup alternative is [FPT.EXE -d BACKUP.BIN], but you do want to use the DOS backup script provided in IMET8 since it will help to save every BIOS section separately.
-- D. Run MEBLAST to create the unitialized ME region (MEBLAST J6Y_0396.bin) - same as in Section 1
+- D. Run MEBLAST to create the un-initialized ME region (MEBLAST J6Y_0396.bin) - same as in Section 1
 - E. Immediately, go to J207 directory and do 2.07 BIOS update using the DOS tools, ensure it flashed successfully
 - F. Soft reboot, meaning hit "Ctrl-Alt-Del"
 - G. Computer should reboot somewhat violently powering itself off at first, and come back up saying "MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE"